G-Mapper: Learning a Cover in the Mapper Construction: Introduction

 This paper is concerned with \emph{clustering} methods which have been utilized for selection of a cover.
-Motivated by the \emph{X-means} algorithm \cite{pelleg2000x} for estimating the number of clusters in \emph{k-means} according to the \emph{Bayesian Information Criterion} (BIC), Chalapathi, Zhou, and Wang devised a Mapper construction which repeatedly splits intervals of a coarse cover \cite{chalapathi2021adaptive} according to information criteria.
-This Mapper algorithm is called the \emph{Multipass AIC/BIC}.
-Our work is primarily inspired by this algorithm and we present a Mapper algorithm utilizing another iterative clustering algorithm called \emph{$G$-means} \cite{hamerly2003learning}.
-Additionally, based on the \emph{Fuzzy $C$-means} algorithm \cite{dunn1973fuzzy, bezdek2013pattern}, a centroid-based overlapping clustering method, Bui et al. presented a Mapper construction called \emph{F-Mapper} that takes clusters obtained by the algorithm applied to $f(X)$ as a cover of the Mapper \cite{bui2020f}.
+Motivated by the \emph{$X$-means} algorithm \cite{pelleg2000x} for estimating the number of clusters in \emph{k-means} according to the \emph{Bayesian Information Criterion} (BIC), Chalapathi, Zhou, and Wang devised an algorithm which repeatedly splits intervals of a coarse cover \cite{chalapathi2021adaptive} according to information criteria.
+This Mapper algorithm is called \emph{Multipass AIC/BIC}.
+Our work is primarily inspired by this algorithm.
+Additionally, employing the \emph{fuzzy $c$-means} algorithm \cite{dunn1973fuzzy, bezdek2013pattern}, a centroid-based overlapping clustering method, Bui et al. presented a Mapper construction called \emph{F-Mapper} that takes clusters obtained by the algorithm applied to $f(X)$ as a cover of Mapper \cite{bui2020f}.
+We develop a Mapper algorithm based on another iterative clustering algorithm (\emph{G-means} \cite{hamerly2003learning}) utilizing a statistical test.